Kris Kristofferson – The Year 2000 Minus 25

 The song conveys a feeling that the more things change, the more they remain the same—an observation that emphasizes the cyclical nature of history and human experience.
 In many respects, this song reminds listeners that while technology and society may evolve, the core struggles of existence often remain consistent across generations.

-READ MORE Kris Kristofferson – The Fighter
+READ MORE Kris Kristofferson - Jesus Was a Capricorn

 The Musical Composition